juliosong/blog/_posts/2021-08-21-unusual-pronunciation-in-singing.md

 - Are there further types of special singing pronunciation in world languages apart from the above-mentioned avant-garde and vintage types?
 - What linguistic and extralinguistic factors lie behind such phenomena?

 There could even be a new area of study named pop song phonetics, which I'm sure would be a highly popular course on campus lol.
 But since I'm no phonetician or phonologist, I'll have to wait to be enlightened by real experts.
-Meanwhile, I'll just listen to more pop songs to enjoy myself. 🎶😃
+Meanwhile, I'll just listen to more pop songs and enjoy myself. 🎶😃